Flannery O'Connor: Characteristics

-Regarding her emphasis of the grotesque, O'Connor said: "[A]nything that comes out of the South is going to be called grotesque by the northern reader, unless it is grotesque, in which case it is going to be called realistic."
-Her texts usually take place in the South and revolve around morally flawed characters, frequently interacting with people with disabilities or disabled themselves (as O'Connor was), while the issue of race often appears.
-Most of her works feature disturbing elements, though she did not like to be characterized as cynical.
+Regarding her emphasis of the grotesque, O'Connor said: "[A]nything that comes out of the South is going to be called grotesque by the northern reader, unless it is grotesque, in which case, it is going to be called realistic."
+Her fiction is usually set in the South and features morally flawed protagonists who frequently interact with characters with disabilities or are disabled themselves (as O'Connor was by lupus).
+The issue of race often appears.
+Most of her works feature disturbing elements, although she did not like to be characterized as cynical.
 "I am mighty tired of reading reviews that call A Good Man brutal and sarcastic," she wrote.
-"The stories are hard but they are hard because there is nothing harder or less sentimental than Christian realism...
-When I see these stories described as horror stories I am always amused because the reviewer always has hold of the wrong horror."
+"The stories are hard, but they are hard, because there is nothing harder or less sentimental than Christian realism.
+When I see these stories described as horror stories, I am always amused, because the reviewer always has hold of the wrong horror."

 She felt deeply informed by the sacramental and by the Thomist notion that the created world is charged with God.
-Yet she did not write apologetic fiction of the kind prevalent in the Catholic literature of the time, explaining that a writer's meaning must be evident in his or her fiction without didacticism.
+For her, God was a given of experience, not a mere intuition of the mind or spirit.
+When Mary McCarthy told her that she considered the Eucharist only a "symbol, and a pretty good one", O'Connor completely disagreed, saying: "Well, if it's a symbol, to hell with it".
+Yet, she did not write apologetic fiction of the kind prevalent in the Catholic literature of the time, explaining that a writer's meaning must be evident, in his or her fiction, without didacticism.
 She wrote ironic, subtly allegorical fiction about deceptively backward Southern characters, usually fundamentalist Protestants, who undergo transformations of character that, to her thinking, brought them closer to the Catholic mind.
 The transformation is often accomplished through pain, violence, and ludicrous behavior in the pursuit of the holy.
 However grotesque the setting, she tried to portray her characters as open to the touch of divine grace.
 This ruled out a sentimental understanding of the stories' violence, as of her own illness.
-She wrote: "Grace changes us and the change is painful."
+She wrote: "Grace changes us, and the change is painful."